-- For the love of Jesus to bring hope and transformation through our work in healthcare, community development and education;
+- Pray for the love of Jesus to bring hope and transformation through our work in healthcare, community development, and education

-- For the medical, Bible college, and primary and secondary school students we are working with to experience the grace of the Gospel;
+- Pray for the medical, Bible college, and primary and secondary school students we are working with to experience the grace of the Gospel

-- For unity, love, and renewal within our team.
+- Pray for unity, love, and renewal within our team

 Patient fees at Kijabe Hospital are intentionally kept low, even by African standards, in order to accommodate and serve the most vulnerable patients.
 Nonetheless, there are still some patients who are unable to pay their medical bills.
 Funds donated to Friends of Kijabe will go directly towards paying the expenses incurred by the most vulnerable patients.